chef/chef-web-docs/chef_master/source/style_guide.rst

   Introductory sentence:

   #. numbered list item
   #. numbered list item

      #. sublist item 1
      #. sublist item 2
      #. sublist item 3

   #. numbered list item

 Use the number symbol (#) to let Sphinx handle the actual ordering.
 If the number list needs to change later, you don't have to worry about making sure the numbers are in the correct order.
 Leave a blank line before the first list item and after the last, and leave blank lines around nested list items.
+Don't indent list items, but nested list items should be indented **three** spaces.

 Definition Lists
 -----------------------------------------------------